Therapy Services

 • how to earn connection through performance, caretaking, or compliance

-These adaptations were not flaws.
+These were not flaws.

-They were survival.
+They were adaptive strategies for survival.

 • inconsistency that feels familiar